distort your environment through perception.

 - Ambient sounds from another dimension

-- The ability not to jump
+- The ability to not jump

 I like the whole atmosphere and choices of colors (red-green; although i find these complement colors generally bad, you used the correct tones to make them work together)